runjivu/use_aws_mcp/README.md

 # use_aws MCP Server

-amazon-q-cli is great, and it is great because it has `use_aws` MCP tool to interact with aws API.
+🌟 amazon-q-cli is great, and it is great because it has `use_aws` MCP tool to interact with AWS API.

-Wouldn't it be greater if this `use_aws` was portable, and use it across different AI tools, \
-whichever you're currently using?
+💡 Wouldn't it be greater if this `use_aws` was portable, and use it across different AI tools, whichever you're currently using?

-`use_aws_mcp` is a standalone Model Context Protocol (MCP) server that provides AWS CLI functionality through a standardized interface. \
+⚡ `use_aws_mcp` is a standalone Model Context Protocol (MCP) server that provides AWS CLI functionality through a standardized interface. \
 This server replicates the functionality of the `use_aws` tool from the Amazon Q Developer CLI.

-## Demo
+## 🎬 Demo

-- Usage with Avante, MCPHub in nvim \
+- **Usage with Avante, MCPHub in nvim** \
 ![Demo: Avante](https://github.com/runjivu/use_aws_mcp/blob/main/images/demo_avante.png?raw=true)

-- Usage with Cursor \
+- **Usage with Cursor** \
 ![Demo: Cursor](https://github.com/runjivu/use_aws_mcp/blob/main/images/demo_cursor.png?raw=true)

-## Features
+## ✨ Features

 - **AWS CLI Integration**: Execute AWS CLI commands with proper parameter handling
 - **Safety Checks**: Automatic detection of read-only vs. write operations